-Pumpkin Cheesecake Pie is one of those desserts that you will go back to again and again.
-Glorious pumpkin flavored cheesecake in a pie crust and embellished with leaf cutouts is the perfect way to celebrate at your next get together!
+This is one of those desserts that you will go back to again and again.
+Glorious pumpkin-flavored cheesecake in a pie crust and embellished with leaf cutouts are the perfect way to celebrate at your next get together!
 If you happen to want the world’s best Cheesecake Recipe, I’ve got ya covered!
 You also might love my Pumpkin Cream Cheese Pie.

 Pumpkin Cheesecake Pie